nepo-dev/nepo.dev/src/insecurity-and-self-narrative.md

 Last year I made a small exercise.
 I was dealing with feelings of inadequacy, since I have a tendency to those.
+In other words: I often feel insecure.
-I remembered how a friend of mine told me how I don't value my successes and I delve too much on my failures.
+I remembered how a friend of mine told me that I don't value my successes and I delve too much on my failures.
 So I decided to get external input and I asked some friends and colleagues for feedback.
 The questions were:

 * When was the last time I _helped you_?
-* In which way / doing _what_?
+* In which way / doing what?
 * What are the 3 things _you value_ most from me?

-I was surprised by the result.
-What these people were seeing was nothing like how I saw myself!
+I was surprised by the result: what these people were seeing was nothing like how I saw myself!

-Where they saw a fun, loyal, unjudging friend that cared, I saw a guy with boring conversation, that couldn't return the affection others showed him.
+Where they saw a fun, loyal, unjudging friend that cared about them, I saw a guy with boring conversation, that couldn't return the affection others showed him.
 Where they saw honesty,
 I was painfully aware of all the things I didn't say in the past to avoid hurting someone or because of fear of judgment.
-Where they saw a critical-thinking engineer and growth potential, I thought back on all the times I had to ask for help or learn something new to do my work
-(as in "I don't have the knowledge/level I need to do this").
+Where they saw a critical-thinking engineer and growth potential, I thought back on all the times I was slow to finish a task or that I had to ask for help/learn something new to do my work (as in "I don't have the knowledge/level I need to do this").
 How could it be _they_ were so wrong?
 And most importantly:
-_what will they do when they find out?_
+what will they do when they _find out_?

-Of course, I knew they all couldn't be wrong and that maybe (just maybe) my own self-image was skewed.
+Of course, I knew they all couldn't be wrong, and that maybe (just maybe) my own self-image was _skewed_.
 Since then, I started noticing when I was judging myself and applying a generous serving of **doubt** to those thoughts.

-This allowed me to clear my mind of those intrusive thoughts and focus on the real cause of my insecurity.
+This allowed me to clear my mind of those intrusive judgements and focus on the real cause of my insecurity.
-I stopped accepting those thoughts just as they popped up, and instead I questioned them and I think what I would tell someone else if they were in my position.
+I stopped accepting those thoughts just as they popped up.
+Instead I questioned them and thought
+"what would I tell **someone else** if they were in this position?".
 For instance:

 * When I'm talking with friends and I think